New here? Follow these steps to create a new website or become a WashU Sites pro.

 - Get to know theme standards; as a theme user, you agree to follow these guidelines.

-- Read the communications resource to learn about the university’s brand, including messaging, voice and visual brand standards.
+- Read the brand guide to learn about the sharing the WashU story, including messaging, voice and visual brand standards.

 - Refer to the Washington University style manual for guidance with usage and formatting of names, titles and more.

-- Set aside plenty of time to get comfortable with using WordPress: we recommend budgeting one full work day (or seven hours spread across multiple days).
+- Set aside plenty of time to get comfortable with using WordPress, and attend a training if you can.
+We recommend budgeting one full work day (or spreading those hours across multiple days) to learn the ropes.

 Logging in and adding editors